-Committed to helping students who are often overlooked, for many years Hilton has regularly spent time to help blind students at the Perkins School for the Blind in Boston, The Chicago Lighthouse for People Who are Blind or Visually Impaired, The Junior Blind of America in Los Angeles, Camp Bloomfield for the Blind in California, or The Berklee College in Boston and their adaptive music lab for visually impaired musicians.
-“I enjoy extending help to those with physical disabilities – music should be for everyone,” Hilton explains.
+Committed to helping students who are often overlooked, for many years Hilton has regularly spent time to help blind students at the Perkins School for the Blind in Boston, The Chicago Lighthouse for People Who are Blind or Visually Impaired, The Junior Blind of America in Los Angeles, Camp Bloomfield for the Blind in California, and the adaptive music lab for visually impaired musicians at Boston’s Berklee College of Music.
+Not only does Hilton bring music to these institutions.
+She has become an advocate for the rights of the disabled after discovering students with disabilities get less arts support than public or private schools.“I enjoy extending help to those with physical disabilities – music should be for everyone,” Hilton further explains.

 “No one plays, writes or puts together a band better than this great, talented lady!
 NOCTURNAL is another in a growing list of deep excellent works from Hilton.”

 “NOCTURNAL is simply phenomenal.
 The composing and playing on this album is a tour de force.
 A quantum lead forward outward and upward for Hilton as a composer and she and her band have executed it flawlessly – truly an amazing group producing truly amazing music..
 This is the best album I’ve heard in a decade, maybe in two decades.
 Deserving of record of the year on anyone’s list.”

 “A collection of hard-hitting originals… her strongest outing yet.”